Just-A-Visitor/Algorithmic-Pseudocode/Interview Preparation/Coding Questions/ReadMe.md

 Here is the list of questions that I've solved/intend to solve

+      Phase 1
  # Phase 1 List

 * - [x] **Diameter of a Binary Tree**